Leadville 100 MTB (August 12, 2023)

 Honestly, Columbine climb isn’t as hard as people talk about it.
 I mean, if you push it beyond your endurance abilities, it will kick your ass, but so will any other climb, whether it’s at elevation or around sea level.
 Find your gear and grind it out.
 Nothing new.

-The very top of it (the part called Goat trail) is a lot harder than the majority of the climb is, no doubt, but I had a feeling that I could ride if not all then at least a bigger part of it.
+The very top of it (the part called Goat Trail) is a lot harder than the majority of the climb is, no doubt, but I had a feeling that I could ride, if not all, then at least a bigger part of it.
 Here comes the excuse number two: I had no chance of proving myself right or wrong because everyone around was walking it.
 But who is to blame for that (see the sentiment above, whether the first few miles matter or not)?
-Get there faster and show off if you can, otherwise, it’s all coulda-shoulda-woulda.
+Get there faster and show off if you can.
+Otherwise, it’s all coulda-shoulda-woulda.

 3/3 (Back to town)

-Another refill at Twin Lakes, and a final 40-mile-long stretch to the red carpet.
-With a few climbs on the way.
+Another refill at Twin Lakes and a final 40-mile-long stretch to the red carpet, with a few climbs on the way.
 I did try to convince a course marshal that we were supposed to take a detour around Powerline, but the guy was a tough nut to crack.
-I only mention this to illustrate how I felt at mile 80 of the race approaching what’s considered the hardest part of the course.
+I only mention this to illustrate how I felt at mile 80 of the race, approaching what’s considered the hardest part of the course.
 I wasn’t beaten and exhausted, but quite the opposite – I had enough energy to mess with people along the course for funzies.
 That is not how you’re supposed to feel and look like at this point if you take it seriously.
 Or are you?

-Hey, if you ask me what was the hardest part of the course – it’s the last steady climb, St. Kevin’s inbound.
+Hey, if you ask me what the hardest part of the course was, it’s the last steady climb, St. Kevin’s inbound.
 It’s paved.
 It’s shallow.
-It's not hard at all, we all eat these kinds of climbs for breakfast.
+It's not hard at all.
+We all eat these kinds of climbs for breakfast.
 But it’s SO FREAKING BORING!
 And once again, if you’re pushing for a certain time – the perception might be very different.
-But if you’re like me going somewhere in the middle of the pack, too far from any decent achievement, and also never close to a threat of DNFing, it’s just so dull.
+But if you’re like me, going somewhere in the middle of the pack, too far from any decent achievement, and also never close to a threat of DNFing, it’s just so dull.
 While taking in nothing but a drink-mix throughout the entire race, here I sucked two gels instead, for the sole purpose of switching things up and keeping myself “entertained”.
 Pathetic.

 And here finally comes the Boulevard, which I fortunately pre-rode the day before.
 And it is something I should do every time I have a chance.
 Being familiar with the last few miles of the course is such a tremendous boost towards a stronger finish.
-Every time I do or do not possess that little piece of knowledge – it makes a ton of a difference to me.
+Every time I do or do not possess that little piece of knowledge — it makes a ton of a difference to me.
 This time I knew exactly where it’s safe to start pushing (and maybe catch those two dudes who passed me right before).
-And I went for it because hey, let’s do at least some “racing” today, right?
+And I went for it because, hey, let’s do at least some “racing” today, right?
 I passed a few more folks and caught those two guys at the pinnacle of the 6th Street, but then they rode away again.
 No excuses this time, they looked and were stronger that day.

 Post-race blues